-If you ever find yourself alone on a quiet, foggy street after dark in Japan, you should probably beeline for the nearest populated place because you might just encounter Kuchisake Onna.
+If you ever find yourself alone on a quiet, foggy street after dark in Japan, you should probably beeline for the nearest populated place because you might just encounter Kuchisake-onna.

 At first, you probably won’t be too upset about running into the woman who seemed to just appear out of thin air right in front of you.
 She’s gorgeous and demure, wearing a white surgical mask over her mouth.
 She asks you, “Am I beautiful?”
-You say yes, because she really is.
+You say "Yes," because she really is.
 She takes off her surgical mask for you.
 Her mouth has been slit from ear to ear.
 She asks, “How about now?”
 You:

-B.) Say “Yes.”
+B.) Say, “Yes.”
 She allows you to leave, and you think you’ve gotten off the hook.
 But when you arrive home, she appears again, killing you in your own doorway.

 Do you think you would be composed enough to trick her?
-Or would you fall victim to a scissor-wielding maniac?
+Or would you fall victim to a scissor-wielding maniac?Is this creepy?

-The Girl from the Gap
+The Girl From The Gap

 You know that small gap between your dresser and the wall?
 Or between your bed and the floor?
 Don’t look in there.
 Because if you see a pair of eyes staring back at you, you’re in trouble.

 The first time you see the girl looking at you from a small gap, she’ll ask you if you want to play hide and seek.
 You don’t really have a choice.
 Even if you say no, you’re still locked into her game, which isn’t so much a game as it is an exercise in never letting your eyes lock on a gap ever again.
-If you see her a second time, she’ll drag you down to hell.